TriviumGames/CueScript/README.md

 ## Timing and Processing

 When a script is started, the processor stores the start time, and a nominal current offset (which starts at 0).
 All script timings are relative to that start time.
 The processor will then dispatch events as fast as it can until it reaches a timing event (Time or Delay).
-Note that the processor never just waits 100ms or whatever - it always waits for the next nominal time to come around, which means that any time spent processing events does not cause the whole script to drift in time.
+Note that all delays are based on the difference between the nominal time and hte current time, so even if slow processing delays an individual event a little, we catch up by the next timestamp, and in the pathological case where we run past that, we will catch up as soon as we have a chance, and then things immediately return to normal.

 Event | Syntax | Semantics
 ------ | ------ | ------